vsplesk/ccache/doc/INSTALL.md

        by passing `-DCMAKE_PREFIX_PATH=/some/custom/path` to `cmake`, or
     2. Pass `-DZSTD_FROM_INTERNET=ON` to `cmake` to make it download libzstd from the Internet and unpack it in the local binary tree.
 Ccache will then be linked statically to the locally built libzstd.
+If the download by cmake fails (proxy etc...), you can download manually the .tgz file indicated when cmake failed and copy it to the `build/` folder.

   To link libzstd statically you can use `-DZSTD_LIBRARY=/path/to/libzstd.a`.